shreyansh26/shreyansh26.github.io/_posts/2025-03-22-gtc25-maximizing-memory-throughput-part1.md

 ## Increasing ILP and DLP increase register pressure

-The previous techniques mentioned above increase the byte-in-flight at the cost of increased regsiter usage.
+The previous techniques mentioned above increase the byte-in-flight at the cost of increased register usage.
 * Bytes-in-flight need to be backed by registers.
 * May lead to register spills to local memory.